Crossing Spain on Foot: 1,000 Miles of Epic Terrain

 Fields, fields, fields

 For each country, we propose a vote between two sections of itinerary on our Facebook page.
-If the Sierra de Alcarama and del Rio Alhama left us indifferent during the first kilometers, by heading further into the hills, we discovered an extremely wild place where we did not meet anybody!
+If the Sierra de Alcarama and del Rio Alhama left us indifferent during the first kilometers, by heading farther into the hills, we discovered an extremely wild place where we did not meet anybody.

 Crossing the largest European desert on foot

-Going up towards the feet of the Pyrenees, we found ourselves in a place well known by climbers: the Mallos de Riglos.
-This place, surrounded by legends and other witches stories typical of Aragon, seems indeed full of history.
-Columns of rocks and pebbles amalgamated by sand and earth, all of ocher and red form an imposing wall.
+Going up toward the feet of the Pyrenees, we found ourselves in a place well known by climbers: the Mallos de Riglos.
+This place, surrounded by legends and other witch stories typical of Aragon, seems indeed full of history.
+Columns of rocks and pebbles amalgamated by sand and earth, all of ocher and red, form an imposing wall.

 The Sierra de Guarra

-We had been recommended to cross the Sierra de Guarra, it was indeed a very nice idea!
+We had been recommended to cross the Sierra de Guarra, and it was indeed a very nice idea.
 We loved the snow-capped peaks and the crystalline blue rivers streaked with limestone rock.

 The Breathtaking Canyon of Congost de Mont Rebei